Postnatal care: what happens after you’ve given birth?

 Birth recovery can be a long process.
-It’s not at all uncommon to still be recovering physically when you have your six-week GP appointment, especially if you had a c-section or a complicated vaginal birth.
+It’s not at all uncommon to still be recovering physically when you have your six-week GP appointment, especially if you had a or a complicated vaginal birth.
 Emotionally, too, you can start to feel the effects of a traumatic birth or the onset of postnatal depression long after your check-up.

 You may want to seek help at a later point if:

 - your postpartum bleeding (lochia) is continuing after 10-12 weeks

 - you have pain in your c-section incision for a long time after the birth

 - your incontinence isn’t helped by pelvic floor exercises

 - you develop mastitis or other breastfeeding-related pain

 - you have symptoms of postnatal depression or post-traumatic stress disorder.

 It’s important to know that you can always schedule an appointment with your GP, however long it’s been since the birth, if you have any concerns at all about your physical or emotional health.